 Babies born by caesarean-section have a greater risk of developing overweight and obesity, asthma, eczema and other allergic disorders in childhood.
 Scientists say it is possible that the health-promoting vaginal bacteria that babies are normally exposed to during birth play a role in establishing normal gut bacteria (microbiome) in babies, and in doing so assist in the development of their auto-immune system.

 Findings from previous, small studies suggest that what’s commonly called ‘vaginal seeding’ might help babies born by caesarean establish normal gut bacteria.
 One well publicised study led to people trying vaginal seeding themselves, despite a lack of high quality evidence on benefits and risks.
 The new study aims to fill this gap.

-The ECOBABe study (Early Colonisation with Bacteria After Birth) – will involve 40 sets of twins born by c-section in Auckland over the next 15 months.
+The ECOBABe study (Early Colonisation with Bacteria After Birth) – will involve 80 babies born by c-section in Auckland over the next 15 months.
 In each set, one twin only will swallow an oral infusion containing bacteria swabbed from the mother.
 The study also includes a separate control group of mothers having only one baby vaginally.

 If the treatments with the mothers' microbiome actually improves the health and wellbeing of the children it's going to be a simple thing to scale up and do.

 Researchers will measure the range and number of gut bacteria in all the babies by analysing their stools (poo).
 They will also compare the gut bacteria of c-section babies (who either received or did not receive their mother’s bacteria) and vaginally born babies, to see whether there are differences.
 They will also measure the babies’ weight, height and body fat composition.